Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/interface/introduction.rst

 Regions
 -------

-At least one Region of an Editor is always visible.
-It’s called the Main Region and is the most prominent part of the Editor.
+At least one region of an editor is always visible.
+It’s called the main region and is the most prominent part of the editor.
 In the 3D View above this is marked with a green frame.

-Beside that there can be more Regions available.
+Aside from that there can be more regions available.
 In the 3D View above these are the *Toolshelf* (toggle visibility with :kbd:`T`) on the left side and the *Properties* (toggle visibility with :kbd:`N`) on the right side.
 They’re marked with red frames.
-Additional Regions mostly show context-sensitive content.
+Additional regions mostly show context-sensitive content.

-Each Editor has a specific purpose, so the Main Region and the availability of additional regions are different between Editors.
+Each editor has a specific purpose, so the main region and the availability of additional regions are different between editors.
 See specific documentation about each editor in the :doc:`Editors </editors/index>` chapter.